taosdata/TDengine/docs-en/14-reference/05-taosbenchmark.md

 - **-? /--help** :
   Show help information and exit.
 Users should not use it with other parameters.

-## Configuration file parameters in detail
+## Configuration file parameters in detailed

 ### General configuration parameters